I don’t like to make a big deal out of tomato sauce.

 1 pound dried rigatoni

-Grated Parmesan for serving
+Grated Parmesan and chopped parsley for serving

 In a large saucepan, heat the olive oil over medium heat.
 Add the onions and sauté until they soften, about 5 minutes.
 Add the garlic, red pepper flakes, salt and pepper and cook until fragrant, about 2 minutes.
 Add the tomatoes and Parmesan rind, if using, and bring the mixture to a boil.
 Reduce the heat to simmer for 10-15 minutes until the sauce has thickened.

 Cook the rigatoni according to package instructions.
 Reserve 1 cup of pasta water.
 Stir the rigatoni into the sauce and add the pasta water by the 1/4-cupful to thin the sauce.
-Season to taste and top with grated Parmesan before serving.
+Season to taste and top with grated Parmesan and parsley before serving.

 If you prefer a smoother sauce, puree it in the blender.